-BIKE IT OR HIKE IT-

 Note; during the summer months a fee is required to enter the park, however, if you continue past the park, just after crossing the bike trail, an open field is available for parking.

-Note; You may extend your trip by heading right down Riverside Drive (sidewalk) to Colrain St. Here you have two options:
+Note; You may extend your trip by heading right on-road down Riverside Drive (sidewalk available) to Colrain St.

-2. Head right on-road along Colrain St crossing over I-91.
-You'll pick up a paved trail along your left after 1.5 miles.
+Greenfield Community College Spur; [Continuing Mileage] Head right along Colrain St (BIKE LANE & narrow paved trail available) crossing over I-91.
+You'll pick up a wide, paved trail along your left after 1.5 miles.
 This trail will take you alongside College Drive to Greenfield Community College at 2.1 miles.

 CLICK HERE FOR FRANKLIN COUNTY BIKEWAY MAP